Our Common Ground Staff Award

 To Whom it May Concern:

-SECOND PARAGRAPH: State why you are nominating this person: Why have they stood out to you as an exemplary member of the UVM community?
+SECOND PARAGRAPH: State why you are nominating this person: Why have they stood out to you as an exemplary community member?
 Tie your reasons back to the values of Our Common Ground.
-These reasons can be anything from ensuring that the UVM community remains a safe place to work and live, to fostering new projects or ideas, or to consistently being a well-respected pillar of your work environment.
+These reasons could be ensuring UVM remains a safe place to work, fostering new projects to improve equity, or consistently respecting all members of the community.

 Sincerely,